AdrianEdelen/Nestacular/README.md

 The Emulator can be paused by pressing space, and the execution mode can be changed by pressing down, stepping through frames/instructions, can be done with the right arrow depending on execution.

 Overall though, this is just fun for me

+Additionally I intend to write this in C# since I am familiar with it, and possibly move it to a lower level language.
+I think it would be very cool to get it to run on bare metal or as a VM.